sassoftware/gotagger/README.md

 Additionally,
 if the current commit contains the `release` type, then gotagger will tag the current commit with the new version.
+If there are no commits explicitly marked as a feature or a bug fix, then the patch version is incremented.

 ## Contributing